Coarsening dynamics of chemotactic aggregates: Conclusions

 Subsequently in Sec.~\ref{sec:stat-patterns}, we constructed the fully nonlinear stationary patterns, which can take the form of either peak- or mesa-shaped profiles.
 We then investigated the stability of these periodic stationary patterns under the condition that the peaks and mesas are narrow compared to their separation (sharp-interface/sharp-peak approximation).
 Our analysis revealed that small mass imbalances between neighboring peaks lead to self-amplifying mass transport from the smaller toward the larger peak, ultimately causing the collapse of the smaller peak.
 Analogously, a peak positioned, for instance, closer to its right neighbor than to its left will continue to shift toward its closer right neighbor until coalescence occurs.
 This process is driven by self-amplifying mass transport from one peak interface to the other.
 Both processes induce the uninterrupted coarsening of patterns with several peaks (and analogously mesas) by the successive collapse and merging of peaks (mesas).
 We call these two processes the peak-competition and peak-coalescence scenarios of the mass-competition instability.
 The singular perturbation analysis provides the growth rates of these mass-competition instabilities.

 Using a QSS analysis, we also identified a mass-competition instability in Ref.~\cite{Weyer.etalinpreparation}, driven by self-amplifying mass transport.
 The singular perturbation analysis additionally shows that the mass-competition process is limited by two timescales.
 First, mass must be transported from one peak to the other or throughout the peak.
 This process resembles the competition process in Cahn--Hilliard systems \cite{Cahn.Hilliard1958} in which gradients in the chemical potential, instead of the mass-redistribution potential drive mass transport and coarsening (cf.\ Ref.~\cite{Weyer.etal2023}).
-Second, the chemoattractant profile must adapt to the changing peak mass or shifting peak positions.
+Because the chemical potential is a functional of the density profile in Cahn--Hilliard systems, redistribution of the density is the only process determining the rate of mass-competition.
+In contrast, in the Keller--Segel models (and two-component mass-conserving reaction--diffusion systems as well \cite{Weyer.etal2023}), the mass-redistribution potential has a dynamic equation itself and an additional reactive timescale arises.
+Namely, the chemoattractant profile must adapt to the changing peak mass or shifting peak positions.
 This adaptation is limited by the reaction rates of chemoattractant production and degradation.
-This process is analogous to the competition in conserved Allen--Cahn systems \cite{Rubinstein.Sternberg1992}.
-In conserved Allen--Cahn systems, mass transport occurs instantaneous but a timescale is associated with the incorporation of mass at the pattern interfaces (cf.\ Ref.~\cite{Weyer.etal2023}).
-The timescale (inverse growth rate) of the mass-competition process is given as the sum of these diffusive and reactive timescales.
+The resulting competition process is analogous to the competition in conserved Allen--Cahn systems \cite{Rubinstein.Sternberg1992}.
+In conserved Allen--Cahn systems, mass transport occurs instantaneously because the total mass is only conserved globally but a timescale is associated with the incorporation of mass at the pattern interfaces (cf.\ Ref.~\cite{Weyer.etal2023}).
+Our perturbation analysis shows that, as both the redistribution and reactive-relaxation processes occur subsequently, in the Keller--Segel models the timescale (inverse growth rate) of the mass-competition process is given as the sum of the diffusive and reactive timescales.
+The two different limits of diffusion- and reaction-limited dynamics has been discussed in a concrete Keller--Segel model derived from a particle-based chemotaxis model in Ref.~\cite{Meyer.etal2014}.
+Using a quasi-stationary chemoattractant field, Cahn--Hilliard-like macroscopic dynamics was derived starting from a particle-based chemotaxis model in Refs.~\cite{OByrne.Tailleur2020,Dinelli.etal2024}.